PostHog/posthog.com/contents/blog/free-open-source-alternatives-hotjar-fullstory-logrocket.md

 - How bugs come about
 - How your users are interacting with individual elements of your product.

-This information in context can help you to optimize user experience, build user-led products and, ultimately, improve conversion and retention.
-Session recording is a great tool to have in your arsenal when you want to act on real world user data.
+This context can help you to optimize user experience, build user-led products and, ultimately, improve conversion and retention.

+Bottom line: session recording is an essential tool for making better products.

-### Self-hosted vs. cloud session recording
+### Why self-host your session recording?
-Cloud session recording tools like Hotjar, FullStory and LogRocket can offer a convenient solution for users who want to kick off quickly.
-That said, the costs associated with cloud-hosting are an important factor to consider, not to mention the privacy concerns that come hand-in-hand with third-party providers.

-Negotiating the security impact of hosting your data in the cloud can be a headache to say the least, particularly when searching for solutions that help you to stay compliant with [GDPR](https://posthog.com/blog/best-gdpr-compliant-analytics-tools) or [HIPAA](https://posthog.com/blog/best-hipaa-compliant-analytics-tools) regulations.
-If sending data to third-party systems is of concern, a self-hosted option may well be the most convenient way to go.

-Open source software gives you the freedom to study, modify and run the tools you are using freely.
-By implementing a self-hosted version of session recording, you can ensure all of your data remains on your platform.
+Most popular session recording tools, such as  Hotjar, FullStory and LogRocket, are exclusively cloud-based.
+This is convenient, but comes with several drawbacks:

+1. They're expensive
+2. You don't control your user data
+3. GDPR and HIPAA compliance is a headache

+Self-hosting your session recording eliminates these drawbacks and allows you to keep control of your data, while open source tools give you the freedom to study, modify, and run the tools at no extra cost.

-Here, we’ve got the lowdown on some of the best open source and self-hosted session recording tools available, so you can choose the right one for you.
+If that sounds good to you, coming up are the best open source (or self-hosted) session recording tools right now.

 ## 1. [PostHog](https://posthog.com/)
 ![PostHog - open source product analytics replay](../images/blog/open-source-hotjar-alternatives/img1_PostHog.png)

-PostHog is an all-in-one product analytics platform which empowers any business to make efficient data-driven decisions.
-It offers all the tools required to measure user success and build better products, including feature flags, funnels, [session recording](https://posthog.com/product/session-recording), heat maps, A/B testing, trends and much more.
-PostHog’s tools work together natively, offering extensive, actionable user insights.
+PostHog is an all-in-one product analytics platform that offers all the tools required to measure user success and build better products, including but not limited to [session recording](https://posthog.com/product/session-recording).
+Other features include Feature Flags, Funnels, Heat Maps, A/B testing, Trends and much more.
+All of PostHog’s tools work together natively, offering extensive, actionable user insights beyond what's possible with standalone session replay tools.

 ### Who is PostHog for?

-PostHog is the best tool for product-minded developers, data engineers and product teams.
-The fully comprehensive suite of analytics tools make it an ideal choice for any company that wants to gain wide-ranging insights into their usage and engagement metrics while keeping all of their data in one manageable platform.
-The user interface is extremely intuitive and no SQL knowledge is required, making it very easy for all members of your team to pick up the tooling and build a better understanding of your users.
+We think PostHog is the best tool for product-minded developers, data engineers and product teams.
+The fully comprehensive suite of analytics tools make it an ideal choice for any company that wants to gain wide-ranging insights into their usage and engagement metrics, while keeping all of their data in one manageable platform.

-We may be a little biased here, but you can sign up for free to see how the platform works for yourself!
+Are we may be biased here?
+Yes.
+Are we wrong?
+We'll let you be the judge.
+As we're open source, you can [self-host PostHog for free](/signup) to find out for yourself.

 ### Strengths